Who we are & what we do

 Compliments, Comments or Complaints

-We want to make it as easy as possible for you to let us know your views as the Council is committed to providing a good quality service.
+The council wants to make it as easy as possible for you to let it know your views, as the council is committed to providing a good quality service.
 If appropriate, staff will direct you to other authorities or organisations that may be able to help you.

-As misunderstandings can, and do arise; if you wish to make a complaint, please follow the steps outlined below in order to resolve the matter as quickly as possible.
+As misunderstandings can, and do arise; if you wish to make a complaint, please follow the steps outlined below to resolve the matter as quickly as possible.

-If you feel this Council has not acted correctly, or failed to act when it should have done, the first thing you should do is contact the Officer you have been dealing with and ask him/her to rectify the situation or explain why the Council has acted in the way it has.
+If you feel that Wisbech Town Council has not acted correctly, or failed to act when it should have done, the first thing you should do is contact the officer with whom you have been dealing and ask him/her to rectify the situation or explain why the council has acted in the way it has.

-To help us deal effectively with your complaint you will need to inform us of the following(in writing please):
+To help the council deal effectively with your complaint, you will need to inform it of the following(in writing please):

-- What the problem is and how it has occurred
+- What the problem is and how it had occurred

 - How it has affected you

-- What you consider we should now do to put the matter right
+- What you consider the council should now do to put the matter right.